 - Non-super change: Delivery of personal income tax cuts

-Important: An indirect change to the super rules, but highly significant change to the retirement plans of Australians with super savings, is the introduction of a harsher Age Pension assets test since January 2017.
+Age Pension changes affect retirement plans: An indirect change to the super rules, but highly significant change to the retirement plans of Australians with super savings, is the introduction of a harsher Age Pension assets test since January 2017.
 Rather than losing $1.50 for every $1,000 over the full Age Pension threshold as the current test applies, instead, since January 2017 a retiree loses $3.00 for every $1,000 of assets over the full Age Pension threshold.
-The harsher Age Pension assets test means more than 300,000 Australians lost part, or all, of their Age Pension entitlements.
-For more information on the Age Pension changes , see SuperGuide articles Age Pension: 330,000 Australians lose entitlements since January 2017 and Latest retirement deal!
-Lose Age Pension, receive Seniors Health Card .
+For more information on these Age Pension changes and the interaction of these changes with the super rules, see the following SuperGuide articles: Retirementgate: Government’s Age Pension debacle hits middle Australia and Done deal!
+Lost Age Pension, got new Seniors Health Card.

-Continue reading this article for a summary of the super changes, or refer to the earlier paragraph to access convenient links which take you to an explanation of each selected super change.
+Continue reading this article for a summary of the latest super changes affecting the 2017/2018 year, or refer to the earlier paragraph of this section to access convenient links which take you to an explanation of each selected super change.

 - Burden on retirees: Monitoring the $1.6 million transfer balance cap